Technigo/project-mongo-api/README.md

 # Beer style guide API

+This week was about using MongoDB to store data, and how to query that data from our API.
-This dataset uses parts of the Beer Judge Certification Program (BJCP) 2015 guidelines from Kaggle.
+I used a dataset from Kaggle, which I tweaked a little.
+The data is from the Beer Judge Certification Program (BJCP) 2015 guidelines.
 The beer style guidelines are used in order to categorize beers and judge beer competitions.

 ## The endpoints